57deema/python_project_lab/README.md

 ### 💻 MPI Execution Command
 ```
-mpirun -np 3 -hosts 10.102.0.71,10.102.0.69,10.102.0.152 python genetic_algorithm_trial_parallel.py
+/usr/bin/mpirun -np 3 python3 genetic_algorithm_trial_parallel.py
 ```
-> 📌 Ensure SSH is properly configured and MPI4PY is installed on all machines.
+> 📌 Runs GA in parallel using 3 processes on a single machine.
+To run across machines, use a hostfile and proper SSH setup.

 ---